druglogics/abmlog/README.md

 Another case is that we may just want a *sample* out of the pool of all possible models.
 These use cases are covered by a simple random boolean model generator that produces structurally different models based on link operator mutations.

-Generating 100 models from the input network:
+Generating 100 models from the input network (attractors are calculated and are always the fixpoints):

 ```
 java -cp target/abmlog-1.5.0-jar-with-dependencies.jar eu.druglogics.abmlog.RandomBooleanModelGenerator --file=test/network.sif --num=100